 Critical for manufacturing, where precision and durability are key:

-- Blanking Dies: Cut flat parts (PER ESEMPIO., rondelle) from metal sheets.
+- Blanking Dies: Cut flat parts (per esempio., rondelle) from metal sheets.
 The steel’s wear resistance ensures consistent cuts across thousands of parts.

 For non-high-heat molding applications: